alexkovalevv/wp-disable-admin-ad/readme.txt

 - Follow the hint: hover to preview, click to select, then click "Скрыть блок" to save a rule.
 - You will be prompted for a duration (hours).
 Enter 0 for "forever".
 - The block disappears immediately.
 On subsequent loads, the block remains hidden/removed.
-- Manage rules in Settings → Disable Admin Ad: edit label/XPath/expiry, delete rules, reset all.
+- Manage rules in Settings → Disable Admin Ad & ad blocker: edit label/XPath/expiry, delete rules, reset all.

-== Settings ==

-- Enabled: turn the plugin on/off.
-- Rules table:
-  - Active: rule on/off
-  - XPath: the expression used to target elements
-  - Label: optional label
-  - Author: user who created the rule
-  - Created: creation date
-  - Actions: edit (inline), delete
-- Access control: allowed roles for selection mode.
-- UI customization: colors for hover/selected, dimming opacity, blur, hotkey.
-- Mode: delete nodes (safe placeholders) or hide via CSS.
-- Safe preview: show hidden blocks to admins temporarily.
-- Export/Import (JSON): manage rules across sites (optional; can be added on demand).
-- Logging: enable/disable, keep last N entries.

 == Multisite ==

 - By default, settings are per site.
 - Optional network-wide mode (planned toggle in settings) stores options as a site option across network.

-== Security ==

-- REST endpoints require X-WP-Nonce (wp_rest action).
-- Capability checks: manage_options for write operations.
-- Sanitization/validation of XPath and input payloads.
-- Safe DOM parsing: Masterminds HTML5 preferred.

 == FAQ ==